 Rabbi Landy received her Bachelor of Arts degree in Religious Studies at Connecticut College and a Master of Arts degree in Jewish Communal Service from Brandeis University.
 She also holds a Certification in Geriatric Care from the Reconstructionist Rabbinical College in Wyncote, Pa.

-Nancy Reed, MSW, Operations Leader for the Memory Support Program at Hebrew Rehabilitation Center at NewBridge on the Charles
+Nancy Reed, MSW, Operations Leader for the Memory Care Program at Hebrew Rehabilitation Center at NewBridge on the Charles

 Nancy Reed joined HRC in 2009 and served on the management team that opened HRC at NewBridge.
 In this role, she oversees the model of care for older adults with cognitive impairments, and is responsible for staff coaching and education, staff supervision, project management, and the development of family partnerships that help create a sense of community.

 Before joining HRC, Nancy was Corporate Director of Dementia Services at SunBridge Healthcare in Boston.
 During her career, she has held a number of executive positions in organizations providing services to seniors in assisted living, home care and specialized dementia care.
 She has more than 20 years of specialized dementia experience.

 Nancy received her Bachelor of Arts degree in Human Development at Colby College and a Master’s degree in Social Work from the University of Pennsylvania School of Social Work.

 Nancy is a licensed social worker in Massachusetts and is a member of the National Alzheimer’s Association.